 8. "We Are Never Ever Getting Back Together"

 The lead single from Red became Swift's first number one hit on the Billboard Hot 100.
 It also topped the country charts for ten weeks.
 The song was first inspired when a friend of the singer's ex came into the recording studio talking about rumors that they were getting back together.
 Swift and her producers quickly came up with the catchy title, and fans were given the ultimate breakup anthem.

 While this is one of Swift's songs that didn't reach the top of the charts, this song from Speak Now is one of her best ballads.
 It was inspired after meeting a man for the first time in New York, though his identity is unknown.
 Swift included the word "wonderstruck" that he had used in an email so he'd know it was about him.

 10. "Should've Said No"

-While her debut album was pretty much all gold ("Teardrops On My Guitar" anyone?), "Should've Said No" was Swift's second number one hit for a reason.
-The lyrics are directed at a lover who cheated and Swift wrote the song when she was 16 as a way to cope with that craziness.
-She wrote the song overnight as a last minute addition to the album.
+While her debut album was pretty much all gold ("Teardrops On My Guitar" anyone?), "Should've Said No" was Swift's second No. 1 hit for a reason.
+The lyrics are directed at a lover who cheated, and Swift wrote the song when she was 16 to cope with that craziness.
+She wrote the song overnight as a last-minute addition to the album.
 According to the singer, the lyrics were based on actual words she used to confront her boyfriend at the time.